 The Filter module was developed to address this issue.
 It receives an input list and, based on a specified boolean condition, returns only elements of the list that satisfy the condition.
 Its ports are the same as those in the Map module.
-The difference between these modules is related to the structure: in Filter, the output port "FunctionPort" cannot receive any function, but only a condition; in other words, the selected port in "OutputPort" must return a boolean value or Filter will not work.
-Thus, Filter will not return a list with boolean values as Map would do, but rather the elements of the input list for which the condition evaluated to True.
+The difference between these modules is related to the function module: in Filter, the output of that module is not the value to keep, but a boolean indicating whether to keep (True) or discard (False) the value from the original list.